Register as a new student

 If you (are going to) live in the city of Utrecht, you need to register with Civil Affairs at the International Welcome Centre Utrecht Region.
 Find more information on how to make an appointment below.
 If you live in a different municipality in Utrecht Region, please contact your municipality to find out how you can register.

-As part of the COVID-19 measures, most people arriving in the Netherlands have to self-quarantine after their arrival.
+As part of the COVID-19 measures, some people have to self-quarantine after their arrival in the Netherlands.
 Do the Quarantine Travelcheck COVID-19 to see which rules apply to your particular case.
-If you need to quarantine, you should make an appointment with the municipality within five days after the self-quarantine.
+If you need to quarantine, you should make an appointment to visit the municipality within five days after the self-quarantine.

 Please note: you must have a valid rental contract in order to register.
 This means that the start date of your contract must be before or on the date of your appointment.
 Does your rental contract not start within five days after your arrival?